gustavocsousa/LEN-software/README.md

-# hello-world
+# Laser Engraver Arduino Project

-My first project
+This project is based on the work of the following Youtube video (https://www.youtube.com/watch?v=ZURYJBBRGZ0).

-Gustavo talking, i like to go to the gym and others
+The main goal here is to change the original code to support the encoded motor that is being saved from a old HP printer.